What is the difference between LSZH and OFNR?

 LSZH in comparison are made of special flame-resistant coating, and outstanding fire protection features such as low smoke, toxicity corrosion.
 LSZH cable jacketing are made of thermoplastic or thermoset compounds that produce little smoke and no halogen in case of fire.

 When looking for the best type of fiber cable to use for your network and business, it can be difficult to navigate all of this information.
 We designed our premium fiber cables to take the guesswork out of it.
-Our premium fiber has the LSZH jacket material with the OFNR rating, which gives you the safety you need with the low smoke and toxicity, plus enables you to use the cable in riser-rated environments.
+Our premium Corning fiber cables have the LSZH jacket material with the OFNR rating, which gives you the safety you need with the low smoke and toxicity, plus enables you to use the cable in riser-rated environments.

 More information on our Premium CablesAndKits Fiber cables.